 Admission to the Seymour Apple Festival is free and so is the entertainment!
 More than 15,000 people from all over the region come out to take part in the activities each year.
 These activities are awesome, ranging from drawings, bike decorating, and a 5k run.
 Guests can also peruse more than 100 various vendor booths with homemade and craft goods, get their fill of mouthwatering festival foods, and participate in an apple contest.
 The Apple Festival also holds an auction.

-Country Days fills the streets of downtown Bolivar with people and featurs fun contests while highlighting some of the area’s best photographers, artists, and creative individuals.
+Country Days fills the streets of downtown Bolivar with people and features fun contests while highlighting some of the area’s best photographers, artists, and creative individuals.
 The Little Miss Country Days pageant and car show are also popular festival events and plenty of food and drink vendors will be available.
 Visitors will also be able to enjoy awesome competitions such as a cupcake contest and a photography contest.

 Hootin an Hollarin — Gainesville, MO

 Celebrate the traditional Ozarkian way of life at Gainesville’s Hootin an Hollarin festival.
 Featuring the best of folk and bluegrass musicians, this event is home to authentic Ozark music, crafts, dancing, food and dress.
 This fun festival is hosted in the heart of the beautiful Ozark Mountain and features everything from pageants, turtle races, pet shows, a gun and archery shoot, pie contest, square dancing with live fiddle music, and parades.

 Marionville Applefest — Marionville, MO

 The Humansville Fall Festival may be hosted by a small town, but that doesn’t mean it’s lacking big fun.
-Perfect for all ages, this fall festival is celebrating its 69th year and will provide three full days of fun.
-This year's festival will feature live music from fantastic local musicians including Kelly Kenney, Makenna and Brock, and Laura Ashley, to name a few.
+Perfect for all ages, this fall festival will provide three full days of fun.
+This year's festival will feature live music and vendors selling everything from crafts to homemade soaps and yummy good.
 You’ll also find fun carnival rides, talented artisans selling their goods, and an amazing parade to wrap up the event on Saturday.
 Some of the events going on include the Cutest Baby Contest and various races.

 Mo Food Truck Fest — Springfield, MO

 The first event of its kind in Springfield, the Mo Food Truck Fest will be a great time, with one awesome day packed full of the best gourmet food trucks in the area.
-Experience a variety of flavors and dishes, featuring the best of barbecue, vegan, Mexican and TexMex, seafoood, Mediterranean, Latin, and so much more.
+Experience a variety of flavors and dishes, featuring the best of barbecue, vegan, Mexican and TexMex, seafood, Mediterranean, Latin, and so much more.
 The festival will also host live musicians and craft vendors.
 Admission is free, and the event is open to all ages.
 Be sure to try some of the local favorites!

 Wilder Days Festival — Mansfield, MO

-The 43rd annual Wilder Days Festival in Mansfield celebrates the life and times of Laura Ingalls Wilder, author of the "Little House on the Prairie" books.
-For two full days, the town square is filled with laughter, live music, crafts, delicious food, children's games, dancing, and more!
-The event also features a parade, a 5K run, a quilt show, the Little Laura/Farmer Boy contest, and the 27th annual "Laura's Memories" outdoor play.
+The annual Wilder Days Festival in Mansfield celebrates the life and times of Laura Ingalls Wilder, author of the "Little House on the Prairie" books.
+During this celebration, the square is filled with laughter, live music, crafts, delicious food, children's games, dancing, and more!
+The event also features a parade, a 5K run, a quilt show, the Little Laura/Farmer Boy contest, and the annual "Laura's Memories" outdoor play.
 Visitors can also take a tour of the home where the books were written.
 Guests can also take a special tour at the historic home, which will have its upstairs open for touring for one day only.

-Thousands of people come out for the annual Cider Days festival on Historic Walnut Street.
+Thousands of people come out for the annual Cider Days festival on Historic Walnut Street in Springfield, MO.
 Families love this two-day festival featuring southwest Missouri artists and crafters, live performances from Springfield musicians, and an array of fun, fall-themed family activities.
 Of course you can’t leave without picking up a cup of delicious real apple cider — the main event!
 During this year's Cider Days celebration, guests will also be able to enjoy a Scarecrow Village.
 Cider Days is in its 22nd year for 2019!

 Annual Black Walnut Festival — Stockton, MO

-The annual Black Walnut Festival is larger than you might think.
+The annual Black Walnut Festival in Stockton, MO is larger than you might think.
 This yearly event is set to entertain with visiting craftsmen, carnival rides, vendor booths with homemade crafts and foods, and plenty of games for kids.
 The Pet Parade is always a big hit, with all kinds of animals like dogs, cats, teacup pigs, ponies, and more on display.
 Shop the vendor booths, hit up the food trucks, and ride the carnival rides for four full days of fun.
 If you are up for it, compete in the 10th Annual Nut Run or enter your pride and joy in the Black Walnut Festival Baby Contest.

 Camp out for this three-day festival featuring some of the region’s most talented bluegrass and gospel artists.
-Tent sites and RV spots with 30-AMP hookups are available, and guests can enjoy free beans and cornbread on Thursday night with an admission ticket.
-Enjoy music from groups like Stringed Union, The Baker Family, Possom Trot, The Rickey Wasson Band, That Dalton Gang and more at HOBA’s 23rd Annual Fall Bluegrass Festival.
+Tent sites and RV spots with 30-AMP hookups are available, and guests can enjoy music from groups like Stringed Union, The Baker Family, Possom Trot, The Rickey Wasson Band, That Dalton Gang and more at HOBA’s Annual Fall Bluegrass Festival.
 If you love bluegrass music and supporting local talent, then the Fall Bluegrass Festival is definitely one that should be added to your fall bucket list.